College football 2021: Return to normal wrapped in change - NewsBreak

 “I think it’s irresponsible to not to get the vaccine,” said Ole Miss coach Lane Kiffin, whose team also is 100% vaccinated.

-Not every coach is taking this approach.
-Washington State's Nick Rolovich initially said he did not plan to be vaccinated on a campus where it is mandatory for all students and employees before saying he would comply with a governor's mandate.
+Not every coach is taking this approach. initially said he did not plan to be vaccinated on a campus where it is mandatory for all students and employees before saying he would comply with a governor’s mandate.

 Where the pandemic could have a deeper impact is with fans.
 The number of COVID-19 cases, hospitalizations and deaths has been on the rise.
 But schools have been touting a return to full-capacity stadiums and tailgating after a season of playing in mostly empty buildings.